Princeton-CDH/startwords/content/issues/2/strangers-in-the-landscape/index.md

 While it’s now trivial to add new scripts from a code perspective, please remember that it still takes a considerable amount of effort to create each individual script’s JPEG.
 (So developers, please remember to thank the people who’ve been scanning the manuscripts, manually identifying the handwritten characters, and putting them into a nice image file for us.)

-{{< wrap class="sidenote" >}}
-Below, you can see three different Hebrew scripts that we used.
+*Below, you can see three different Hebrew scripts that we used.
 You’ll note that while we made an effort to keep the visual layout, character position, and character size consistent across every style of script, some scripts are missing certain characters.
 For example, both Maghrebi Cursive and Byzantine Miniscule don’t have a visual reference for the “elongated Kaf” ך character.
-In these cases, we simply didn’t have a visual reference from the source.
+In these cases, we simply didn’t have a visual reference from the source.*
-{{</ wrap >}}

 {{< figure src="images/yemenite-square.jpg" alt="A chart showing individual cropped Hebrew characters in Yemenite Square script." caption="Visual Hebrew script reference for Yemenite Square." >}}
 {{< wrap class="txt-only" >}}